 Because of coverage limitations, seniors must pay a portion of routine costs.
-It's estimated that seniors with Original Medicare only, pay 13% to 20% of healthcare expenditures out-of-pocket.
-This may seem fine if you have minor issues, but serious health problem are common, with 34% of current retirees responding to a nationwide survey reporting health issues that interfere with retirement.
+It’s estimated that seniors with Original Medicare only pay 13% to 20% of healthcare expenditures out-of-pocket.
+This may seem fine if you have minor issues, Still, serious health problems are expected, with 34% of current retirees responding to a nationwide survey reporting health issues that interfere with retirement.

-If you have a serious health issue, such as a stroke, could you afford 20% of $60,000 in treatment costs?
-Even more overwhelming is the Fidelity Retiree Health Care Cost Estimate that determined that a couple age 65 in 2019 may need approximately $285,000 saved (after tax) to cover healthcare expenses in retirement.
-Of course, the actual amount you'll need will depend on when and where you retire, how healthy you are, and how long you live.
+If you have a severe health issue, such as a stroke, could you afford 20% of $60,000 in treatment costs?
+The Fidelity Retiree Health Care Cost Estimate is even more overwhelming that determined that a couple of age 65 in 2019 may need approximately $285,000 saved (after tax) to cover healthcare expenses in retirement.
+Of course, the actual amount you’ll need will depend on when and where you retire, how healthy you are, and how long you live.

 How to make a plan to cover healthcare

-Contributions to an HSA are made with pre-tax funds and the money can grow and be withdrawn 100% tax free, as long as it's used for qualifying health expenditures.
-If you contribute and invest when you're young and leave HSA money alone until you're a senior, you should have a generous nest egg to cover your healthcare costs.
+Contributions to an HSA are made with pre-tax funds, and the money can grow and be withdrawn 100% tax-free, as long as it’s used for qualifying health expenditures.
+If you contribute and invest when you’re young and leave HSA money alone until you’re a senior, you should have a significant nest egg to cover your healthcare costs.